delta-exchange/just-the-docs/docs/tutorials/interest-rate-swaps.md

 ## Interest Rate Swaps Listed on Delta Exchange
 - **BitMex Funding Rate Swap**
-This contracts enables you to swap the funding rate of BitMex's XBTUSD perpetual contract that changes every 8 hours with a rate that stays fix through the duration of the swap.
+This contracts enables you to swap the funding rate of BitMex's XBTUSD perpetual contract that changes every 8 hours with a rate that stays fixed through the duration of the swap.
 You can use the BitMex funding rate swap either to hedge the risk of variability of funding you are paying on an open position in BitMex's XBTUSD or to speculate on the movement in funding rate.
 Complete details of this contract are available [here]({{site.baseurl}}/docs/tutorials/bitmex-funding-swap).

+- **Dai Savings Rate Swap**
+This contract enables you to swap variable Dai Savings Rate with a rate that stays fixed through the duration of the swap.
+You can use the Dai Savings Rate swap to both hedge the risk of change in Dai Savings Rate as well as to speculate on Dai and the broader DeFi ecosystem.
+Complete details of this contract are available [here]({{site.baseurl}}/docs/tutorials/dai-savings-rate-swap).